douglasmacdonald/douglasmacdonald.github.io/index.md

+# Our Native Oysters
 Described as a keystone species, Native Oysters both clean water and provide an environment for a whole ecosystem.
 Native oysters were once common around Scotland, UK, coastal European countries and as far south as Morocco.

-# Our Native Oysters
+###### Off the coast of Campbletown

 Huge beds (possibly a billion) of native oysters were also common in the waters in and around Campbeltown Loch.